It's not too early to start planning your summer camping adventures.

 - Like to travel with your pooch?
 Sherri says there’s no better dog-friendly beach than the one at Port Burwell Provincial Park.
 Read her post.

-- Lindsay fell in love with the spring sunsets at Rock Point Provincial Park.
+- Maria loves the family-friendly atmosphere of Rock Point Provincial Park.
 Read her post.

 Would you like even more helpful Ontario’s Southwest travel tips and special offers delivered right to your inbox throughout the year?
 Sign up to receive our Ontario’s Southwest email updates now.